AndresPeMa/AndresPerezMtz_Portfolio/README.md

 **Description**

-> This individual project consisted of picking a topic of my interest for which we needed to research previous literature, look for and gather enough data to run tests (OLS regression, statistical tests), analyze it, write a report, and present it to the Sacramento State economics faculty.
+> This individual project involved selecting a topic of personal interest and conducting comprehensive research on existing literature.
+The process included collecting and compiling sufficient data to perform various statistical tests such as Ordinary Least Squares (OLS) regression, correlation analysis, and heteroskedasticity tests, among others.
+The data was then analyzed, and a detailed report was written and presented to the Sacramento State economics faculty.

-**Challenges**

-> This was the very first big project I had to do individually.
-To my surprise, finding a reputable data source with enough observation to make my results statistically significant was not easy, so I had to make a few compromises.
-Once I obtained data with enough observations, I had to clean the data set and get rid of outliers, as this would throw off my regression results and tests.
-Lastly, I ran a basic OLS regression, performed a few statistical tests on the data, and wrote a 20-page report on my results.
-This was also my first time presenting a complex project to a big audience, so I had to practice and get used to explaining my results to classmates and economics faculty.

 **Technical Skills**

 > Excel, Gretl